College: New Zealand

 The constituent colleges of the former University of New Zealand (such as Canterbury University College) have become independent universities.
 Some halls of residence associated with New Zealand universities retain the name of "college", particularly at the University of Otago (which although brought under the umbrella of the University of New Zealand, already possessed university status and degree awarding powers).
 The institutions formerly known as "Teacher-training colleges" now style themselves "College of education".

 Some universities, such as the University of Canterbury, have divided their university into constituent administrative "Colleges" – the College of Arts containing departments that teach Arts, Humanities and Social Sciences, College of Science containing Science departments, and so on.
 This is largely modelled on the Cambridge model, discussed above.

 Like the United Kingdom some professional bodies in New Zealand style themselves as "colleges", for example, the Royal Australasian College of Surgeons, the Royal Australasian College of Physicians.

-In some parts of the country, secondary school is often referred to as college and the term is used interchangeably with high school.
-This sometimes confuses people from other parts of New Zealand.
-But in all parts of the country many secondary schools have "College" in their name, such as Rangitoto College, New Zealand's largest secondary.
+The word "college" can also refer to a secondary school for ages 13 to 17 and "college" appears as part of the name especially of private or integrated schools.
+"Colleges" most frequently appear in the North Island, whereas "high schools" are more common in the South Island.
+But in all parts of the country many secondary schools have "College" in their name, such as Rangitoto College, New Zealand's largest secondary school.